john-ee/Local-Slideshow-Generator/README.md

 # Local Slideshow Generator

-I built the script with the help of Copilot to generate slideshows from my picture Gallery hosted on my NAS.
+I built the script with the help of Copilot to generate slideshows from my picture gallery hosted on my NAS.

 ## Why ?
 I'm perfectly satisfied with a network share to access my picture gallery.
-I tried a Digikam Container but it's heavy on my system, I have to access it via a browser, and the interface is not easy to use.
+I tried a Digikam Container and the interface is heavy for my use case.
+Paired with a Discord bot I have that runs command, I can easily generate slideshows with this script.

 ## Features
-* The script sorts the files using exiftool and falls back to the filename order if the metadata is missing.
+* Sort file with metadat via Exiftool.
+Falls back to file order
 * Downloads the music file from Youtube or uses a local file depending on the options you use
-* Music and video fades in at the beginning.
+* Music and video fades in and out at the beginning and the end.
+* Music volume is lower throughout the whole video if there are mp4 videos with audio.

 ## How to use ?
 >./slideshow-generator.sh [-d media_dir] [-f final_output] [-m music_file] [-r resolution] [-y youtube_url] [-t image_duration]